iluvjava/Maths/AMATH 501/Vector Calculus/Arch Length.md

 \frac{d\vec{r}/dt}{\left\Vert \frac{d\vec{r}}{dt} \right\Vert} = 1
 $$

-So what happens is, I am going to to find the expression for $s(t)$ and then I am going to solve for the variable $t$ so it's expressed in terms of the variable $s$, and then, I substitute that expression into my paramatric equations to get the arch length paramaterization of the function.
+So what happens is, I am going to to find the expression for $s(t)$ and then I am going to solve for the variable $t$ so it's expressed in terms of the variable $s$, and then, I substitute that expression into my parametric equations to get the arch length Parameterization of the function.